gramener/gramex/README.md

     - cache:        # Caching configuration
     - ...           # etc. -- one section per service

-How to modify this list from within the app?

-    for urlspec in urllist:
-        config.url.append(urlspec)

-    tornado.web.add_handler(**urlspec)
-    tornado.log.AddHandler(...)

-The server provides an admin view that allows admins to see (and perhaps modify?) the configurations.
-You cannot see *how* that configuration came about, but you can see the current configuration at any point.
+The server provides an admin view that allows admins to see (and modify) the configurations.
+(It does not show the history or source of the setting, though.)

 The server is asynchronous.
 It executes on an event loop that applications can use (for deferred execution, for example).
 The server also runs a separate